encode/django-rest-framework/docs/tutorial/4-authentication-and-permissions.md

 REST framework includes a number of permission classes that we can use to restrict who can access a given view.
 In this case the one we're looking for is `IsAuthenticatedOrReadOnly`, which will ensure that authenticated requests get read-write access, and unauthenticated requests get read-only access.

-First add the following import in the views module
+First add the following import in `snippets/views.py`.

     from rest_framework import permissions